yekyam/AsmInterpreter/README.md

 **mov AL, 5**
 **MOV AL  5**
 **mov AL  5**
+**mov al, 5**
+**mov al  5**

-The only things that must be capatalized are the register names.
-Other than that, comamnds can be capitalized, commas seperating the arguments are optional, and you can pass in a variable number of arguments, so no need to pass NULL for every blank argument.
+Comamnds can be capitalized, registers can be lowercase, commas seperating the arguments are optional, and you can pass in a variable number of arguments, so no need to pass NULL for every blank argument.